davemo/blog.davemo.com/app/posts/2021-11-11-developer-experience-feedback-loops-and-an-opinionated-workflow-for-node-js-tool-development.md

 I first started working with [Node](https://nodejs.org) around [version 0.4](https://github.com/nodejs/node-v0.x-archive/blob/v0.4.0/ChangeLog) in 2011 and at the time I had absolutely no idea how anything worked.
 I was coming from a designer-first frontend background and my knowledge of JavaScript was limited to the execution context of the [web browser](https://www.youtube.com/watch?v=Lsg84NtJbmI).

 Jumping into Node was extremely disorienting for me, up was down and left was right, `window` was `global` and there was no `XHR` or `DOM`.
-Writing modules, packages, and command-line tools were all new to me, yet I was intrigued by the possibility to leverage my knowledge of JS _and_ expand into the world of tool building and systems programming.
+Writing modules, packages, and command-line tools was all new to me, yet I was intrigued by the possibility to leverage my knowledge of JS _and_ expand into the world of tool building and systems programming.

 Around this time I had the great fortune to work with and be mentored by [Justin Searls](https://twitter.com/searls), and it wasn't long after that he created [LinemanJS](https://www.youtube.com/embed/KERJkJNV5nI) based on early conversations we had and frustrations I shared regarding frontend tooling at the time.
 (If you haven't heard of Lineman, it's a command-line tool for building frontend apps that got reasonably popular in our consulting circle around 2013.
 It still works and it's what's [powering this blog](https://github.com/linemanjs/lineman-blog-template/)).

 Since then, I've been able to work on some of my own tools, libraries, and even plugins for other tools all while picking up a few tips, tricks, and many opinions along the way.

-## The Workflow

-This workflow is what I consider a good _developer experience_ with a fast _feedback loop_.

-> Keep in mind, **I'm biased!** My approach will probably differ from yours and that's ok.
-There are also tools and techniques I surely don't know about -- please let me know on [twitter](https://twitter.com/dmosher).
-I'm always eager to learn.
+## So, you want to build a tool with Node.js

 My hope is that sharing this approach will give you the **starting place** I wished I had when learning to build tools in Node, or at the very least give you some answers to the following questions: